 Tardive dyskinesia is a movement disorder that may develop months, years and even decades after taking antipsychotic medication.

 The symptoms of tardive dyskinesia are characterized primarily by random movements of different muscles and the tongue, lips or jaw.
 In some cases people may experience movements of the arms, legs, fingers and toes.
 In severe cases, symptoms can include swaying movements of the trunk or hips or muscles associated with breathing.

-If you or someone you know might be experiencing symptoms, take a moment to fill out this tardive dyskinesia checklist.
+If you or someone you know might be experiencing symptoms, take a moment to fill out this movement disorders checklist.

 Some common risk factors for developing tardive dyskinesia include: